 Healing Properties and Indications

 Moreover, the fenugreek plant supplies quickly assimilated proteins (27% of its seed weight), minerals (iron, phosphorus, sulfur), and vitamins.
-Thus, Eastern women use it to gain weight, according to the beauty fashions of their countries.
+Thus, Eastern women use it to gain weight according to their countries’ beauty fashions.

-Though there are many stimulating substances at present, fenugreek seed flour is still a highly recommended remedy for people suffering from lack of appetite or anemia and those who want to gain weight.
+Though there are many stimulating substances, fenugreek seed flour is still a highly recommended remedy for people suffering from lack of appetite or anemia and those who want to gain weight.
 It produces an increase in appetite and natural weight gain.
 It has been successfully used in tuberculosis recovery.

 Maybe the most typical application of the fenugreek plant is in external use.
 Decoctions of fenugreek seeds produce a paste rich in mucilage, which is highly effective in the following cases: